 Then:

-Plan an fd location search feature based in campervan-social
+Plan an FD for a location search feature in campervan-social

 Same loop, different output.
 The skill creates .plans/feature-development/FD-001 - campervan - location-search.md, pulls the relevant constraints from the PRD, identifies the modules it'll touch (a server action, a client filter component, a Supabase query), and writes a Files to Modify section.